ekuiter/variED/README.md

 specify the `start` script to run the client from within WebStorm.

 Configuration files for Visual Studio Code are included as well.
-Use of the yarn, ESLint and Debugger for Chrome plugins is recommended.
+Use of the yarn, ESLint/TSLint and Debugger for Chrome plugins is recommended.

 **IntelliJ IDEA**